-Inquiries for Round 24 will open by January 1st.
+Inquiries for Round 24 are now open,

 The Mockingbird Foundation, Inc. (“Mockingbird”) offers competitive grants to schools and nonprofit organizations that effect improvements in areas of importance to the Phish fan community.
 Our programmatic focus is music education for children, defined as follows: